 The global economy is on the wrong track, and business is not playing its part in forging a sustainable future.
-This is the strong view from our study of more than 1,000 chief executive officers (CEOs) across the world: A clear majority—67 percent—do not believe business is doing enough to address global sustainability challenges.
+This is the strong view from our study of more than 1,000 chief executive officers (CEOs) across the world.

 Indeed, the CEOs see their companies stuck on a plateau of good intentions, uncertain of the way to the summit.
 But among sustainability business leaders, we see the beginnings of a collaborative, systems approach to sustainability, focused on the impact business can make.